 Dev is the founder and executive director of HoneyRoot.org.
 She devotes herself to this community as a mother does her child and is truly honored to be working alongside such loving, full-spectrummed friends.
 Beyond HoneyRoot, Dev works with people to explore, expand, and create beauty within their relationships.
-Dev is a therapist, a dancer, a ceremonialist, a Certified Hakomi Therapist and a Certified Soul Motion teacher.
-She is a white cis queer-identified woman of Jewish decent, has an MA in somatic psychology and considers the body a primary pathway for psychological development, transformation, and self-knowing.
+Dev is a therapist, a dancer, an ordained ceremonialist, a Certified Hakomi Therapist and a Certified Soul Motion teacher.
+She is a white cis queer-identified woman of Jewish decent, has an MA in somatic psychology and considers the body a primary pathway for psychological development, transformation, spirituality and self-knowing.
 Stillness, motion, and breath are her guides.
 Her mother, ancestors, and teachers are her bedrock.